BACCH Stereo Purifier

 When your eyes are closed, while a two-microphone or binaural recording is being played back, the sensation can be very close to hearing what the microphones heard.

-The effect is an astonishing sense that you are hearing for the first time just how amazingly beautiful and convincing recorded music can be.
+You'll experience a sense that you are hearing for the first time just how amazingly beautiful and convincing recorded music can be.

-3) There's a disconnect between how microphones work vs. how ears work.
 The functional difference is that the tonal and loudness response of our ears depends on the direction that the sound is coming from.
-A microphone, however, is equally sensitive to sound coming from all directions.
-This causes an inherent brightness or sometimes stridency in live two-channel recordings where the engineer hasn't addressed the issue, which is most of them.
+A microphone, however, is equally sensitive to the tonality of sound coming from all directions, and in some cases, also equally sensitive to the loudness.
+This causes an inherent brightness or sometimes stridency in two-channel recordings where the engineer hasn't addressed the issue, which is the usual case.

 As an aside, it's worth mentioning that binaural recordings do not have this problem, because binaural microphones receive sound similarly to our ears, and BACCH works especially well with them.
 Such recordings are rare in the general marketplace, but one studio that produces them exclusively is Chesky Records.

 This issue can't be completely resolved for recordings made with conventional microphones, but is resolved to some extent by a second aspect of ORC, namely equalization to an idealized target response curve.
 This goes a long way toward compensating for the ear vs. microphone disconnect.
-If you decide this compensation isn't for you, you can turn it off.
+If you decide this compensation isn't for you, however, you can turn it off.

 4) Lastly, all speakers have anomalies of one sort or another in frequency response and phase coherence.
-You may hear this as a tendency of your speakers to sound better on certain types of music, or to only come alive above a certain loudness, or the image seems recessed, etc.
+You may hear this as a tendency for your speakers to sound better on certain types of music, or to only come alive above a certain loudness, or the image seems recessed, etc.

 Conclusion